nhr/githttp/README.md

 - - -

 ## How to access repos hosted by this docker container
 If you followed the example above, then this container is available at port 8888 on your docker host.
-So assuming you have a repo called "foo" in the directory that ypu bind mounted to `var/www/git`, you should be able to run:
+So assuming you have a repo called "foo" in the directory that you bind mounted to `var/www/git`, you should be able to run:

     $ git clone http://<docker_host>:8888/foo